-This concept should be in every entrepreneur’s arsenal of basic business terms.
-Accounting involves the methodical recording and reporting of business financial transactions.
+This concept should be in every entrepreneur's arsenal of basic business terms.
+Accounting involves the systematic recording and reporting of business financial transactions.
 Accounting is often complicated.
 You may want to hire a professional to handle this.

 This is the amount of money your customers or clients owe your business for goods or services you supply.
 This total value can give you a snapshot of the amount owed to your business at any given time.

 Accounts payable is a measure of how much you owe your creditors for goods or services supplied to you.

 "Assets" refers to your business' cumulative financial holdings.
 These are usually classified as current or fixed.
 Current, or short-term, assets include cash or inventory.
 Fixed, or long-term assets, include equipment or land.